TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Introduction

 \subsection{Quantum Data}

-Although it is not yet proven that heuristic QML could provide a speedup on practical classical ML applications, there is some evidence that hybrid quantum-classical machine learning applications on ``\textit{quantum data}'' could provide a quantum advantage over classical-only machine learning for reasons described below.
+Although it is not yet proven that heuristic QML can provide a speedup on practical classical ML applications, there is growing evidence that hybrid quantum-classical machine learning applications on ``\textit{quantum data}'' can provide a quantum advantage over classical-only machine learning for reasons described below.
+These results motivate the development of software frameworks that can combine coherent access to quantum data with the power of machine learning.

 Abstractly, any data emerging from an underlying quantum mechanical process can be considered quantum data.
-This can be the classical data resulting from quantum mechanical experiments, or data which is directly generated by a quantum device and then fed into an algorithm as input.
+This can be the classical data resulting from quantum mechanical experiments \cite{huang2021_power}, or data which is directly generated by a quantum device and then fed into an algorithm as input \cite{huang2021information}.
 A quantum or hybrid quantum-classical model will be at least partially represented by a quantum device, and therefore have the inherent capacity to capture the characteristics of a quantum mechanical process.
 Concretely, we list practical examples of classes of quantum data, which can be routinely generated or simulated on existing quantum devices or processors:

-\textit{Quantum simulations}: These can include output states of quantum chemistry simulations used to extract information about chemical structures and chemical reactions.
+\textit{Quantum simulations}: These can include output states of quantum chemistry simulations used to extract information about chemical structures and chemical reactions \cite{google2020hartreefock}.
 Potential applications include material science, computational chemistry, computational biology, and drug discovery.
 Another example is data from quantum many-body systems and quantum critical systems in condensed matter physics, which could be used to model and design exotic states of matter which exhibit many-body quantum effects.

-\textit{Quantum communication networks}: Machine learning in this class of systems will be related to distilling small-scale quantum data; e.g., to discriminate among non-orthogonal quantum states \cite{Mohseni2004,chen2018universal}, with application to design and construction of quantum error correcting codes for quantum repeaters, quantum receivers, and purification units.
+\textit{Quantum communication networks}: Machine learning in this class of systems will be related to distilling small-scale quantum data; e.g., to discriminate among non-orthogonal quantum states \cite{Mohseni2004,chen2018universal}, with application to design and construction of quantum error correcting codes for quantum repeaters, quantum receivers, and purification units, devices which are critical for the construction of a quantum internet \cite{vandam2020quantuminternet}.

-\textit{Quantum metrology}: Quantum-enhanced high precision measurements such as quantum sensing and quantum imaging are inherently done on probes that are small-scale quantum devices and could be designed or improved by variational quantum models.
+\textit{Quantum metrology}: Quantum-enhanced high precision measurements such as quantum sensing and quantum imaging are inherently done on probes that are small-scale quantum devices and could be designed or improved by variational quantum models \cite{meyer2021parameterestimation}.

 \textit{Quantum control}: Variationally learning hybrid quantum-classical algorithms can lead to new optimal open or closed-loop control \cite{niu2019universal}, calibration, and error mitigation, correction, and verification strategies \cite{Carolan2020} for near-term quantum devices and quantum processors.